tigerpointe/Tower-Hanoi/README.md

 ## Copyright (c) 2023 TigerPointe Software, LLC

 ## Description
-A Python module for playing the Tower of Hanoi puzzle game.
+A module for playing the Tower of Hanoi puzzle game in Python or PowerShell.

 * Solve the puzzle yourself
 * Allow the computer to solve the puzzle